Status changes & notifications in the Remote Management Server

-The event level associated with a specific event can be used to trigger a notification directly (see below) or can be used to trigger a status change (which would need to be manually resolved) using the following:
+The event level associated with a specific event can be used to trigger a notification directly (see below) or can be used to trigger a status change (which would need to be manually resolved).

 All other items in the 'Failure Alert Utility' interface are specific to KioWare's Windows client and can/should be ignored for our purposes here.

-Notifications can be configured at the individual device, project or site level with the following options:
+Notifications can be configured at the individual device, project or site level.

 As a general starting point, we recommend setting up the missed heartbeats and battery heartbeat status to change the device status and then setting up a notification on status change.
 This will give you a list in the RMS of devices currently having issues and notifications of changes to those devices.